srishilesh/Machine-learning/README.md

 # Machine-learning
-This repostitory consists of various concepts' implementation of Machine learning using python.
+This repostitory consists of various concepts' implementation of Machine learning using Python and GNU Octave.